-- A. If an absence is excused, the student will be permitted to make up all missed assignments outside of class under reasonable conditions and time limits established by the appropriate teacher; except that in participation-type classes, a student's grade may be affected because of the student's inability to make up the activities conducted during a class period. - B. An excused absence will be verified by a parent/guardian or an adult, emancipated or appropriately aged student, or school authority responsible for the absence.
+- A.1.
+If an absence is excused, the student will be permitted to make up all missed assignments outside of class under reasonable conditions and time limits established by the appropriate teacher; except that in where reasonable, if a student misses a participation-type elasses, a student's grade may be affected because class, they can request an alternative assignment that aligns with the learning goals of the student's inability to make up the activities conducted during a class period.

+-activity missed. - B.2.
+An excused absence will be verified by a parent/guardian or an adult, emancipated or appropriately aged student, or school authority responsible for the absence.
 If attendance is taken electronically, either for a course conducted online or for students physically within the district, an absence will default to unexcused until such time as an excused absence may be verified by a parent or other responsible adult.

 Absences that are not verified within three days of a student's return to school will be considered unexcused.
 If a student is to be released for health care related to family planning or abortion, the student may require that the district keep the information confidential.
 Students thirteen and older have the right to keep information about drug, alcohol or mental health treatment confidential.
-Students fourteen and older have the same confidentiality rights regarding HIV and sexually transmitted diseases.
+Students fourteen and older have the same confidentiality rights regarding HIV and sexually transmitted diseases. - 3.
+Except as provided in subsection (2) of this section, in the event that a child in elementary school is required to attend school under RCW 28A.225.010 or